Shivendra30/Shivendra30.github.io/_posts/2020-11-05-write-more-better-and-faster.md

 ---
 layout: post
-title: How TO Actually Write Three or More Articles a Day
+title: How To Actually Write Three or More Articles a Day
 published: true
 ---